KenStager/TextHarvester/TextHarvester/README.md

 - A thread-safe registry tracks active jobs and manages graceful shutdown
 - Direct SQL updates are used for critical operations to ensure transaction safety
 - URL queues are managed per-domain to respect rate limiting requirements
+- Intelligent navigation makes quality-based decisions for deeper, more focused crawling

+#### Intelligent Navigation System

+The crawler now features an advanced intelligent navigation system that:
+- **Adaptively adjusts crawl depth** based on content quality metrics rather than using a uniform maximum depth
+- **Tracks parent-child relationships** between URLs to provide context for navigation decisions
+- **Evaluates page quality** using metrics like word count, paragraph density, and text-to-HTML ratio
+- **Makes dynamic depth decisions** based on parent page quality, domain averages, and link scoring
+- **Optimizes resource usage** by extending depth only for high-value content paths

+This system automatically identifies and prioritizes high-quality content sources, exploring them more deeply while limiting exploration of low-value paths.
+See the detailed documentation in `docs/intelligent_navigation.md`.

 ### Content Extraction